-This report demonstrates the need for continued monitoring of veteran and military suicide deaths and continued efforts of prevention for this population.
+This report demonstrates the need for continued data collection and monitoring of veteran overall health indicators including morbidity and mortality, as well as continued suicide prevention efforts for this population.
 The rates of suicide among the veteran population fluctuates from year to year but overall remains more than double the rate of the non-veteran community.